theHdd4/TrinityFastAPIDjangoReact/README.md

   ```

   The frontend is exposed at `https://trinity.quantmatrixai.com` through
-  Cloudflare Tunnel while Traefik proxies `/admin/` and `/api/` requests to the
+  Cloudflare Tunnel while Traefik proxies `/admin/` to the Django container and
-  backend containers on the same host.
-Django's REST API lives under the `/api/`
+  `/app/` to the FastAPI service.
+Django's REST API still uses the `/api/`
-  prefix (for example `/api/accounts/login/`).
-Use that path without the
+  prefix internally, so login requests go to
-  `/admin` segment when calling the backend.
-Set `VITE_BACKEND_ORIGIN` only if
+  `/admin/api/accounts/login/`.
+Set `VITE_BACKEND_ORIGIN` only if you deploy the
-  you deploy the APIs on a different domain.
+  APIs on a different domain.

   Update `CSRF_TRUSTED_ORIGINS` and `CORS_ALLOWED_ORIGINS` in
   `TrinityBackendDjango/.env` so both the local frontend URL